Eric Pearce was inducted into the Sport Australia Hall of Fame in 1985 as an Athlete Member for his contribution to the sport of hockey.

-Eric Pearce is among the finest players in Australian hockey history and one of five brothers who played for Australia.
+Pearce remains regarded among the finest players in Australian hockey history and is one of five brothers who played for Australia.
 He was Western Australia’s leading strike forward for 19 years.

 The game of hockey in Australia had benefited dramatically, if indirectly, from the partition of India in 1947.
 After it happened, a large number of talented players were among families of mainly Anglo-Indian origin who migrated to Western Australia.
 One such household included the five Pearce brothers, Eric, Julian, Gordon, Mel, and Cec, who made an enormous contribution to the development of the game; all but Julian learned to play the game in India, all played for Australia at various times, and they have had the unique experience of all five representing their state in an Australian Championship at the one time.
 All except Cec were Olympians, having retired before the Melbourne Games in 1956.